guoyork/guo.github.io/index.md

     </tr>
 </table>

-I’m Zhihuan Huang, a final-year undergrad at Turing Class, Peking University, where I am fortunate to be advised by Yuqing Kong.
-I am also pleased to have worked with Tracy Xiao Liu and Grant Schoenebeck during my undergraduate years.
+I'm a first year graduate student in CFCS, Peking University.

-My research interest lies in the intersection of computer science and economics: algorithmic game theory, information elicitation, mechanism design and block chain.
+My research interest lies in the intersection of computer science and economics: gamification, algorithmic game theory, information elicitation and mechanism design.

-I will study for my PhD under the guidance of Yuqing Kong.
+I'm studying for my PhD under the guidance of Yuqing Kong.

+### PUBLICATIONS

+##### 2022
+Z. Huang*, Y. Kong, X. Liu and G. Schoenebeck, S. Xu*, "BONUS!
+Maximizing Surprise." in Proceedings of The Web Conference 2022 (WWW '22)

+##### 2021
+Z. Huang*, S. Xu*, Y. Shan, Y. Lu, Y. Kong, X. Liu and G. Schoenebeck, "SURPRISE! and When to Schedule It." in Proceedings of the 30th International Joint Conference on Artificial Intelligence (IJCAI-21)